MeganJS/startup/notes.md

 <sub>subscript</sub><sup>superscript</sup> ~~I want you to be able to read this while pretending that you can't~~

 > indenting (handy for quotes!)
+## Notes for Websocket
+I have learned: take the easy path if it means you'll get it done.
+Sometimes you'll find some really cool ideas along the way!
 ## Notes for Login
 I have learned: try all the solutions, even if you think they don't apply to you.
 They might be more applicable than they look.
 Also ask for help!
 TAs are awesome.
 ## Notes for Service